frndfrts/fluent-ui-custom-components/USAGE_INSTRUCTIONS.md

 2. **Explore Storybook** - Run `npm run dev` to see components in action
 3. **Review Issues** - Check GitHub issues for known problems
 4. **Contact Team** - Reach out to the development team for help
+5. **Unit Conversion** - Review unit conversion documentation for advanced usage

 ---

 *This library is designed to work seamlessly with Fluent UI v9 and provides enterprise-grade components for professional applications.
-All components are built with accessibility, performance, and maintainability in mind.*
+All components are built with accessibility, performance, and maintainability in mind.
+Version 1.1.0 introduces comprehensive unit conversion, Storybook 9 upgrade, and enhanced interactive features.*